Richard Harris (American football): Canadian Football League

 In 2001 Harris joined the staff of the Canadian Football League's BC Lions as a defensive assistant.
 He moved to the staff of the fledgling Ottawa Renegades in 2005, coaching there for a single season.

 Harris joined the staff of the Winnipeg Blue Bombers in 2006, remaining with that team until his death.

 Death and legacy

 On July 26, 2011, Harris suffered a fatal heart attack in his office at Canad Inns Stadium.
 He was 63 years old at the time of his death.

 Despite their coach's death, the Blue Bombers continued with their scheduled home game against the Lions two days later, winning 25-20.
 Prior to the game, both teams and the fans participated in an emotional tribute to Harris.

-Harris was survived by a wife and four children — three daughters and a son (Comedian Tony Baker is his son as well) — as well as three grandchildren.
+Harris was survived by a wife, daughters, grandchildren and great-grandchildren.